My-CMDhub/Django-Task-Manager/chatbot_integration/docs/response_patterns.md

 # Chatbot Response Patterns

-The Task Manager chatbot has been enhanced with various response patterns to provide a professional and personalized user experience.
+The Nexus chatbot has been enhanced with various response patterns to provide a professional and personalized user experience.
 This document outlines the various patterns and how they work.

 ## Key Response Patterns